Constructive approximation on graded meshes for the integral fractional Laplacian: Regularity of solutions

 We can then set $r > 0$ arbitrarily large --as long as $f$ is sufficiently smooth-- and $\frac1p = \frac12 + r - s - \eps$ for some $\eps \in (0,\frac12)$; hence, the condition $r < s + \frac1p$ is automatically satisfied.
 We point out that, in this case, the optimal regularity may correspond to $p < 1$ if $f \in C^\beta(\overline \Omega)$ with $\beta > \frac12 - s$.
 We illustrate this in Figure \ref{fig:DeVore_dim1}.

 \end{remark}

-\begin{remark}[corner singularities in two dimensions] We have proved our main results for Lipschitz domains $\Omega$ satisfying an exterior ball condition, which entail the asymptotic boundary behavior \eqref{eq:bdry_behavior}.
-If $\Omega$ is polyhedral this is a severe geometric restriction that implies that $\Omega$ must be convex.
+\begin{remark}[corner singularities in two dimensions] We have proved our main results for Lipschitz domains $\Omega$ provided the solution $u$ to \eqref{eq:weak} obeys \eqref{eq:Holder-regularity}, which entails the asymptotic boundary behavior \eqref{eq:bdry_behavior}.
+Sufficient conditions leading to \eqref{eq:Holder-regularity}, proposed in \cite{AbatangeloRosOton:2020,RosOtonSerra} and discussed after \eqref{eq:Holder-regularity}, are severe geometric restrictions that imply convexity of $\Omega$ if $\Omega$ is polyhedral.
 If $\Omega$ is polygonal for $d=2$, possibly with reeentrant corners, Gimperlein, Stephan and Stocek \cite{Gimperlein:19} prove that \eqref{eq:bdry_behavior} is also valid near edges, but that a different expansion holds near reentrant corners: at a vertex $V$, one has generically

 where $\lambda$ is the smallest eigenvalue of a perturbation of the Laplace-Beltrami operator on the upper hemisphere with mixed boundary conditions.
 One has the bound $\lambda > \max \{ 0 , s - 1/2 \}$, which is attained when the vertex angle tends to $2\pi$.